 SCOTCAT Credits: 30 SCQF Level 11 Semester 2

-Academic year: 2019/0
+Academic year: 2020-2021

-Planned timetable: To be arranged
+Planned timetable: 3.00 pm - 5.00 pm Thu (seminar)

 This MLitt module will explore the complex relationship between photography and concepts of documentary and the document during the twentieth century, and into the twenty-first.
 It will address a range of issues and practices in relation to key socio-political events and ideas, from the emergence of documentary photography in the first half of the twentieth century, particularly in the US and Europe, through to the questioning and subversion of this legacy from the 1970s onwards, particularly in relationship to conceptual and performance art.
 We will address the changing relationship between photography and durational media such as film and video, as well as the impact of digital technology.
 By following the trajectory of various documents across the time-period, the module will enable us to address a range of geographic sites, together with photograph's role in mass reproduction and mediatisation on a global level, as well as trends in recent curatorial and exhibition practice.